-In August, 2003, the Central PA Chapter IEC partnered with the Harrisburg Area Community College (HACC) to grant participants in the IEC’s apprenticeship program with a HACC Certificate.
-The IEC’s apprentice program will be worth 8 credits each of the four years for a total of 32 credits.
-Students may continue taking additional HACC credits toward an Associate in Applied Science in Electrical Technology.
-The Central Pennsylvania Chapter IEC adopted the national IEC’s Apprenticeship Training Program and registered it with the Pennsylvania Apprenticeship and Training Council in 1991.
+In August, 2003, the Central PA Chapter IEC partnered with the Harrisburg Area Community College (HACC) to grant participants in the IEC’s apprenticeship program with college credits.
+Upon completion of the Central PA Chapter IEC Apprenticeship Program, students who wish to pursue an Associate's Degree with HACC will be granted 32 credits which is half of the total credits required.
+The Central Pennsylvania Chapter IEC adopted the National IEC’s Apprenticeship curriculum and registered it with the Pennsylvania Apprenticeship and Training Council in 1991.

 What Makes IEC’s Program So Successful?